lrperki2/Project3/data_channel_is_lifestyle.md

 ## Contingency Table

-It might be interesting to look at the number of shares depending on whether the article was published on a weekend or not.
+One view of interest to consider is the number of shares depending on whether the article was published on a weekend or not.
 To view the `share` variable in another way, it can be divided along its quartiles with the `cut()` function.
 Taking the `shares` variable as its first